dsuarezv/satellite-tracker/readme.md

 ![active orbits](screenshots/03.png)

-Here debris from cosmos-2251 un red, active sats in blue, stations in yellow:
+Here debris from cosmos-2251 in red, active sats in blue, stations in yellow:

 ![debris](screenshots/04.png)